![]() deutsches Glossar |

 3) A short term for a station area (not used

-in North American and British signaling).
+in North American and British signalling).

 STATION AREA

-A system of station tracks limited by
+An arrangement of station tracks limited by

 opposing home signals (not used in North